The Seven Day Solo Meal Planner on Google Sheets.

 - Sliding Mix & Match Scratch Pad aligns with Recipes column for coordinating perishables across each week's recipes.

-- Auto-adding servings counter, ingredient cost fields counter, and prep minutes counter.
+- Meal plan shopping list area with auto-adding servings counter, ingredient cost counter, and prep minutes counter.

 - Shopping/Pickup/Delivery Itinerary notepad.